igadea/rdr/README.md

 Simulate multi-server production environments on your Mac, with multiple projects handling traffic on the same ports simultaneously (e.g., 80, 443).

 ## Install it.
-`npm install -g rdr`
+You'll want to install rdr globally, so you can use the executable from the command line (it would be of little use as a local project dependency).

+`sudo npm install rdr -g`

-N.b.: rdr is not tested on versions of OSX prior to 10.10 Yosemite.
+*N.b.:* rdr is not tested on versions of OSX prior to 10.10 Yosemite.

 ## Use it.
 ### Configure  `.rdr`